disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

 ##### Feature 1: Solution Checking

 The solution checker will enforce static analysis checks on any imported custom solutions against a set of best practice rules and identify problematic patterns in the solution.
-The solution being imported must have run the solution checker in its native environment, and it must have been run within a 90 - day window of the import.
+The solution being imported must have run the solution checker in its native environment, and it must have been run within a 90-day window of the import.
 For more details on the solution checker enforcer, follow this link (https://learn.microsoft.com/en-us/power-apps/maker/data-platform/use-powerapps-checker).

 ![](images/M04/M4-EX1-T2-overview.png)

 1. The solution checker comes with three options for the setting, explained below:

    a.
-None: This option will turn off automatic solution validating and will not give any experience or behavioral changes to authoring, exports, and imports for solutions.
+None: This option will turn off automatic solution validating and will not give any experience or behavioural changes to authoring, exports, and imports for solutions.

    b.
 Warn: All custom solutions being imported will be automatically verified, but if there are any highly critical issues, you will receive a notice, but the import will not halt.
           After the solution is imported, a message will appear showing the validation issues that occurred upon import.